Munsa1/math-app/MIT.md

-## Copyright 2021, Munsa Mibenge with assistance form Daniel
+## Copyright 2021, Munsa Mibenge with assistance from Daniel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this website and associated documentation files, to deal in the website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the website, and to permit persons to whom the website is furnished to do so, subject to the following conditions: